 - High level of vigor to keep the plant growing and yields high over a long season.

 All peppers will benefit from indoor growing, especially if they are being grown to the fully ripened color stage.
 Any of our bell or sweet specialty peppers are suitable for low-tech tunnel growing, in that they will produce higher-quality fruit than when grown in open field conditions.
 All perform well with a simple basket-weave trellis technique.

 Peppers are far less able to overcome suboptimal temperatures than a more vigorous crop like tomatoes can.
 For this reason, we recommend temperature control for best results.
 In other words, some greenhouse heating may be required to prevent cold stress in a pepper crop.

-For growers wanting to really maximize their return, there are varieties bred specifically for low-tech tunnel systems.
+For growers interested in maximizing their return, there are varieties bred specifically for low-tech tunnel systems.
 These varieties are typically more compact, vegetative plants.
-Varieties that are more vegetative put more energy into the plant, a feature which helps them overgrow adversity.
+Varieties that are more vegetative put more energy into the plant, a feature which helps them withstand adversity.
 These include the bell variety duo, 'Sprinter' (red) and 'Milena' (orange).

 While these will perform well with simple basket-weave methods, additional labor efforts in pruning and trellising will maximize the return overall in marketable yields.
 For more details, see our technical instructions for Greenhouse Bell Pepper Production.